• Skip to primary navigation

 • Cook the potatoes in boiling water until soft.
 Depending on the size of the cubes, it can take from 15-25 minutes.

-• Drain potatoes and the celeriac, BUT reserve the cooking water if you don't want to use milk and butter.
+• Drain them, BUT reserve the cooking water if you don’t want to use milk and butter.

 • We use a hand mixer to make creamy and light mashed potatoes.
 First, without turning on we mash them a bit, then mix them until we get the right texture.